-Here we post ideas from around the world designed to revitalise our town and district centres in the face of the drawing power of out-of-town retail sheds.
+Here we post information and ideas from around the world designed to revitalise our town and district centres in the face of the drawing power of online shopping, out-of-town retail sheds and other

 POLICY EXAMPLE – United Kingdom

 BID Example – Newcastle upon Tyne City Centre: NE 1 Limited

 Newcastle upon Tyne’s successful Business Improvement District company has just (late May 2018) launched its “manifesto” for the local ballot to city centre businesses for renewal of its mandate: see NE1 Bid Renewal 1

 As the concept of BIDs began in Toronto, Canada, it’s no surprise that Newcastle, Ontario has a well-established and supported Business Improvement

 Association.
 It’s one of four BIAs in the municipality of Clarington, aiming to make Newcastle a great place to start your business and to build it.